JongikKim/Nass/README.md

 # Nass

-This code accompaines the following paper: Jongik Kim, "Boosting Graph Similarity Search through Pre-computation", accepted for publication in SIGMOD 2021 (preliminary version in [arxiv:2004.01124](http://arxiv.org/abs/2004.01124)).
+This code accompaines the following paper:

+Jongik Kim, "Boosting Graph Similarity Search through Pre-computation", accepted for publication in SIGMOD 2021 (a preliminary version is available at [arxiv:2004.01124](http://arxiv.org/abs/2004.01124)).

 Sample data files and index files are included in the "data" directory.
 Please uncompress the data and index files before using them (e.g., gzip -d *.gz).
 The included AIDS and PubChem indices have been constructed with thresholds 9 and 8, respectively.
 The code has been complied and tested in Ubuntu and MacOS.

 # How to build binaries (both nass and nass-index)